Bret Hart: In-ring return and second retirement (2010–2011)

-Sporadic appearances (2011–2022)
+Hart has made infrequent appearances in minor roles, appearing on the April 25, 2011 episode of Tough Enough.
 At Over the Limit, Hart came to the support of his long-running 1990s rival, Jerry Lawler, forcing Michael Cole to kiss Lawler's foot.
 The following night on Raw, Hart refereed the main event, which saw John Cena and Rey Mysterio defeat R-Truth and CM Punk with Hart's assistance.
-On the August 23, 2011 tapings of SmackDown (aired August 26), Hart served as guest general manager.
+On the August 23, 2011, tapings of SmackDown (aired August 26), Hart served as guest general manager.
 On September 12 tapings of Raw in Ottawa, Ontario, Canada, Hart teamed with John Cena in a match against Alberto Del Rio and Ricardo Rodriguez, which he won after putting Rodriguez into a sharpshooter.
 This was Hart's final match.